Amazing vegan stew with soy granules or textured soy protein and lots of vegetables.

 - 1 teaspoon sweet paprika powder

-- salt and pepper
+- fine sea salt and pepper

-- parsley or chives
+- 1-2 tablespoons fresh parsley or chives

-Place the soy granules or chunks in a large heat proof bowl.
+- Place the soy granules or chunks in a large heat proof bowl.
 Bring the vegetable broth to a boil and pour it over the soy.
 Stir well and add the red wine if using.
 Let stand for about 30 minutes if you are using chunks and about 15-20 minutes if using granules.
 Read the packet's instructions to make sure you soak the soy appropriately.

 - Cut the eggplant into small cubes, slice the carrots and chop the peppers, place these three items together in a bowl.

-Drain the soy granules/chunks and reserve the soaking liquid.
-Squeeze the soy pretty well to remove as much liquid as possible.
+- Drain the soy granules/chunks and reserve the soaking liquid.
+Squeeze the soy well to remove as much liquid as possible.
 To do this I place the soy in the fine sieve and press it with a large spoon.

-Heat the oil in a large cast iron or non-stick pot.
+- Heat the oil in a large cast iron or non-stick pot.
 Add the soy and fry for about 3 minutes, stirring often, until it starts to get some color.